-- 2. The matched-filter pipeline can be treated as a measurement system in and of itself.
+- 1. Nearly all of the information in the GW time series that is informative for sky localization is encapsulated within the matched-filter estimates of the times, amplitudes, and phases on arrival at the detectors.
+To infer the position and distance of a GW event, we only have to consider three numbers per detector rather than a densely sampled strain time series per detector. - 2.
+The matched-filter pipeline can be treated as a measurement system in and of itself.
 Just like the strain time series from the detectors, the resultant times, amplitudes, and phases have a predictable and quantifiable measurement uncertainty that can be translated into a likelihood function suitable for Bayesian inference. - 3.
 The Fisher information matrix will provide clues as to suitable forms of this likelihood function.
-Recent GW parameter estimation literature has largely rejected the Fisher matrix, but this is mostly on the grounds of the abuse of the related Cramér-Rao lower bound (CRLB) outside its realm of validity (i.e., at low to moderate signal-to-noise ratio (S/N)) [35-38].
-However, we recognize that the block structure of the Fisher matrix provides important insights, and is a useful quantity for checking the validity of the aforementioned likelihood function, quite independent of the CRLB. - 4.
+Recent GW parameter estimation literature has largely rejected the Fisher matrix, but this is mostly on the grounds of the abuse of the related Cramér-Rao lower bound (CRLB) outside its realm of validity of moderate to high signal-to-noise ratio (S/N) [35-38].
+However, we recognize that the block structure of the Fisher matrix provides important insights and is a useful quantity for checking the validity of the aforementioned likelihood function, quite independent of the CRLB. - 4.
 The Fisher matrix teaches us that errors in sky localization are semi-independent from errors in masses.
 This implies that if we care only about position reconstruction and not about jointly estimating masses as well, then we can reduce the dimensionality of the parameter estimation problem significantly.
 Moreover, this frees us of the need to directly compute the expensive post-Newtonian model waveforms, making the likelihood itself much faster to evaluate. - 5.
-Thanks to a simple likelihood function and a well-characterized parameter space, we may dispense with costly and parallelization-resistant MCMC integration, and instead perform the Bayesian marginalization with classic, deterministic, very low order Gaussian quadrature. - 6.
+Thanks to a simple likelihood function and a well-characterized parameter space, we may dispense with costly and parallelization-resistant MCMC integration and instead perform the Bayesian marginalization with classic, deterministic, very low order Gaussian quadrature. - 6.
 The Bayesian inference scheme thus designed to operate on the matched-filter detection pipeline outputs could be trivially generalized to operate on the full GW time series within the same computational constraints.
 This would yield a fast and coherent localization algorithm that is mathematically equivalent to the full MCMC parameter estimation, restricted to extrinsic parameters (sky location, binary orientation, and distance).

-We call this algorithm BAYESian TriAngulation and

-Rapid localization (BAYESTAR).
-It is as fast as Timing++, but nearly as accurate as the rigorous full parameter estimation.
+We call this algorithm BAYESian TriAngulation and Rapid localization (BAYESTAR).
+It is as fast as Timing++ but nearly as accurate as the rigorous full parameter estimation.
 It is unique in that it bridges the detection and parameter estimation of GW signals, two tasks that have until now involved very different numerical methods and time scales.
 Beginning with the first Advanced LIGO observing run, BAYESTAR is providing localizations within minutes of the detection of any BNS merger candidate, playing a key role in enabling rapid follow-up observations.